RoughlyUnderscore/RoughlyUnderscore/README.md

 What I do
 ===
-I am currently a freelance developer, taking commissions on developing Spigot & Paper plugins and building Minecraft servers from scratch or extending existing ones.
+I am currently a freelance developer, taking commissions on developing Spigot & Paper plugins.
 If you are interested, hit me up!

 Contact me
 ===